iamworkingasrudenko/telephony-server/README.md

 Returns logged calls.

 Each call contains the following information:
-name - Name of the caller if known in the phone contacts.
+`name` - Name of the caller if known in the phone contacts.
 If unknown, this field won't be sent;
-duration - Duration of the call in seconds;
+`duration` - Duration of the call in seconds;
-number - Phone number of the caller;
+`number` - Phone number of the caller;
-Beggining date - Date and time the call was started;
+`beggining` - Date and time the call was started;
-timesQueried - How many time this call has been returned in the log response before.
+`timesQueried` - How many time this call has been returned in the log response before.

 #### Example:
 ```